 This document has been prepared by Edelweiss Securities Ltd. Mumbai, India and is meant for use by the recipient only as information and is not for circulation.
 Edelweiss, its holding company and associate companies are a full service, integrated investment banking, portfolio management and brokerage group.
 This document does not constitute an offer or solicitation for the purchase or sale of any financial instrument or as an official confirmation of any transaction.
 This information in the document should not be construed as representation of our Analyst or Edelweiss's view.
 The information contained in event transcripts is a textual representation of the applicable company's conference call and while efforts are made to provide an accurate transcription, there may be material errors, omissions, or inaccuracies in the reporting of the substance of the conference calls.
 Edelweiss or any of its affiliates/ group companies shall not be in any way responsible for any loss or damage that may arise to any person from any inadvertent error in the information contained in this document.
 The user assumes the entire risk of any use made of this information.
-In the conference calls upon which Event Transcripts are based, companies may make involve risks and uncertainties.
-Actual results may differ materially from those stated in any forward-looking statements based on a number of important factors and risks.
+In the conference calls upon which Event Transcripts are based, companies may make projections or other forward-looking statements regarding a variety of items.
+Such forward-looking statements are based upon current expectations and involve risks and uncertainties.
+Actual results may differ materially from those stated in any forward-looking statement based on a number of important factors and risks.
 Important factors that could make a difference to the Company's operations include, among others, economic conditions affecting conditions in the domestic and overseas markets in which the Company operates, changes in Government regulations, tax laws and other statutes and incidental factors.
-The information is and indentifies and/or its employees may have interests or positions, financial or otherwise, in the securities mentioned in this presentation.
+The information contained herein is as of the date referenced and Edelweiss does not undertake any obligation to update these statements.
+Edelweiss and/or its directors and/or its e